Email Newsletters – 13 Best Practices You Need to Know

 What’s one of the most effective marketing tools for building your brand, engaging with customers, and closing sales?
 An email newsletter.
 Sent on a regular basis, a content-based email newsletter not only helps your company stay top-of-mind, but also showcases your industry expertise.

 Simply put, email newsletters are a useful tool that can help market your product or services better.
-Whether you use it weekly, bimonthly, quarterly, etc.—newsletters are a great way to help engage and inform your customers and clients.
-Furthermore, it helps your organization form a more unique relationship with your users.
+Whether you send it to subscribers weekly, bimonthly, quarterly, etc.—a marketing newsletter is a great way to help engage and inform your customers and clients.
+Furthermore, a company newsletter can help your organization build a strong relationship with your email subscribers.

 What Should Be Included in Your Newsletter?

 In order to create a newsletter that will engage your users, it’s important to make sure you include these aspects when crafting your newsletter:

 - Have a specific topic/theme in mind for each newsletter so ideas don’t get jumbled

 - Ensure content is educational, informative, and concise

 - Incorporate a section guiding users to your site where they can learn more